mindsvajra/isotope-separation-demo/README.md

 Disclaimer

 This is an educational physics demonstration only.
-It is not intended for, nor capable of, supporting real-world isotope separation activities.LicenseMIT License – see LICENSE for details.
+It is not intended for, nor capable of, supporting real-world isotope separation activities.